ForRefugees

 Language and Terminology

-ForRefugees uses accessible, human-centered language:
+ForRefugees uses accessible, human-centred language:

 - Refers to “refugee men, women and children” rather than statistics